spqb/plmDCA/README.md

 ```bash
 plmDCA sample -p <path_params> -d <path_data> -o <output_folder> -l <label> --ngen <num_sequences>
 ```
 where `num_sequences` is the number of sequences to be generated.
 The output sequences will be saved in fasta format at `output_folder/<label>_samples.fasta`.
-Also, a `csv` log file containing the one and two-sites Pearson correlation coefficients between the generated samples and the data as a function of the number of sweeps is returned.
+Also, a `csv` log file containing the one and two-site Pearson correlation coefficients between the generated samples and the data as a function of the number of sweeps is returned.

 > [!NOTE]
 > By default, the script will take the first sequence of the input MSA as the wild-type to start the sampling from.
-To use a random intialization, add the flag `--init_random`.
+To use a random initialization, add the flag `--init_random`.

 ## License
 This package is open-sourced under the Apache License 2.0.